 1. Will I be in a higher tax bracket today, or when I retire?

-Today (generally, high earners and older workers): Traditional 401(k)
+Today (generally, high earners and older workers): Consider a traditional 401(k)

-When I retire (generally, low earners and younger people): Roth 401(k)
+When I retire (generally, low earners and younger people): Consider a Roth 401(k)

 2. Is there a chance I’ll need to withdraw before age 59 ½?